umjammer/vavi-apps-comicviewer/README.md

 ## Remarkable Points

  * avif
- * drop and open via dock icon (mac java)
+ * drop and open via dock icon (how to use mac specific capability on java)
- * resizing smaller/larger keeping aspect ratio component
+ * resizing smaller/larger keeping aspect ratio component w/ magnifying glass
+ * brought you as mac .app by jpackager (how to create mac .app by java)

 ## TODO